hankszeto/ansible-postfix-aws/README.rst

 Ansible role to install Postfix and configure it to send emails through Amazon SES service.

-This role follows official `Amazone documentation for SES`_ with some modifications to ensure idempotency.
+This role follows official `Amazon documentation for SES`_ with some modifications to ensure idempotency.

-.. _Amazone documentation for SES: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/postfix.html
+.. _Amazon documentation for SES: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/postfix.html

+The default From email address needs to match the AWS SES verified email domain otherwise AWS SES will an error: "554 Message rejected: Email address is not verified."

+`sender_canonical_classes` is set to `envelope_sender` so that the sender_canonical_maps only affects the envelope sender address.
+This means that the header sender addresses (e.g. Reply-To and From) are not also hardcoded to the default From email address.

+The From header address still needs to be set to the default From email address, and this is set using smtp_header_checks.

+See https://stackoverflow.com/a/68819424/5565611 for more information.

 Requirements
 ------------